Ms .45: Development

 Abel Ferrara first received the script to Ms .45 in the mail from Nicholas St. John, who scribed the director's previous film, The Driller Killer.
 While Ferrara has claimed he instantly loved the idea and did not change a thing from what was sent to him, cinematographer James Lemmo noted that the script itself was rather thin.
 Screenwriter St. John would occasionally add dialogue as shooting continued.
-Many years later, star Zoë Tamerlis described how minimal the script was, which she acknowledged was uncharacteristic of Ferrara's later films.
+Many years later, star Zoë Lund described how minimal the script was, which she acknowledged was uncharacteristic of Ferrara's later films.

 Filming

 Principal photography for the film took place on location in New York City over four weeks in February and March 1980, often without official filming permits.
-The film's budget was approximately $62,000.
+The film's budget was approximately US$62,000 (approximately US$228,600 in 2026).

 Release

 Ms .45 was distributed by Rochelle Films in the United States, with Warner Bros. handling international distribution.
 It premiered in New York City on May 15, 1981, with a Los Angeles release on November 13, 1981.